+A7.2 - Authorized Personnel Only

-A7.2 Appendix A7.2
+Please see Appendix A7.1 and A7.2 for sample signage.

-A7.3 No Smoking or Open Flames (Appendix A7.3)
+A7.3 - No Smoking or Open Flames (Appendix A7.3)

-While anhydrous ammonia is flammable, ignition of anhydrous ammonia is unlikely.
-A greater hazard is damage to pressure vessels or piping due to a conventional fire from other combustible material such as wood, plant matter, diesel fuel, etc. In any case, smoking is not permitted in most Codes and regulations within 15 feet of the anhydrous ammonia vessel.
+While anhydrous ammonia is flammable under certain conditions, ignition of anhydrous ammonia is unlikely.
+A greater hazard is damage to pressure vessels or piping due to a conventional fire from other combustible material such as wood, plant matter, diesel fuel, or other material.
+In any case, smoking is not permitted within 15 feet of the anhydrous ammonia vessel in most Codes and regulations.
 Both no smoking and no open flame statements must be present on signs.

-A7.4 and A7.5 Emergency Contact Signage (Appendix A7.4 and A7.5)
+A7.4 and A7.5 - Emergency Contact Signage (Appendix A7.4 to A7.6)